haldenscott/PediatricSepticShockPrediction/README.md

 # PediatricSepticShockPrediction
-Models for predicting risk of septic shock in children in whom there is clinical concern for sepsis in the emergency setting
+Models for predicting the risk of septic shock in the first 24 hours among children in whom there is clinical concern for sepsis in the emergency setting